About Production Accounting

 Production Accountants come from a range of backgrounds:

-- Qualified Accountants in the Finance sector changing industries
+- Qualified Accountants a variety of sectors changing industries

 - Graduates starting as trainees and progressing through the cashier and assistant roles